twisted/towncrier/docs/tutorial.rst

 Let's create some example news fragments to demonstrate::

    $ echo 'Fixed a thing!' > src/myproject/newsfragments/1234.bugfix
-   $ towncrier create --content 'Fixed thing again!'
-1234.bugfix  # since the file existed, this will create a 1234.bugfix.1
    $ towncrier create --content 'Can also be ``rst`` as well!'
 3456.doc.rst
    # You can associate multiple ticket numbers with a news fragment by giving them the same contents.
    $ towncrier create --content 'Can also be ``rst`` as well!'
 7890.doc.rst